 For a split second, I always think to start my blog posts with something like "Omono hasn't been talking much lately eh?"
 Then I realize how frequently I think that, which translates to how infrequently I write, which isn't a cutesy intro anymore and is quite depressing which in turn leaves me in a puddle of disappointment resulting in me setting a writing goal for myself that I never ultimately reach because I procrastinate and only write when I'm moved to which I've learned is a terribly way to set goals.
 My was that a long sentence or what?

 There is something consistent about when I write though, it's usually in the wee hours of the morning when I should be asleep.
 So perhaps noticing this pattern will help me in reaching said writing goal that I haven't actually set for fear of failing to achieve it.
 Speaking of fear, I'm taking improv 101 at UCB!
 My graduation show is actually today so I'm looking forward to crossing that mountain.
 I've been encouraged to take improv for over a year, but a mixture of fear, brokeness and procrastination have pushed it off till now.
 Well, better late than never amiright?....

 Three things about improv:

 1. You don't know what's gonna happen and that's ok.
 I'm a perpetual planner.
-I was the college student who meticulously planned and carved out multiple paths to my class schedules three semesters ahead.
+Yes, I was that student who meticulously planned and carved out multiple paths to my potential class schedules.
 There's no planning in improv, you literally make it up as you go, so college class schedules be damned.
 You better yes and and go!